7 Common Myths About Psychosexual Evaluations, And the Truth Behind Each One

 Myth #1: A Psychosexual Evaluation Is Designed to "Fail" Someone

-This is perhaps the most widespread misconception.
-Many people assume the evaluator's job is to confirm guilt or produce a damaging result.
-That belief misunderstands the professional role entirely.
+This is the most common fear I hear: that the evaluator's job is to confirm guilt or produce a damaging report.

 Myth #2: The Evaluator Has Already Made Up Their Mind